seannian/ML-Movie-Recommendation-System/README.md

 # Movie Recommendation System

 - Most code is in static, templates, and app.py
-- .pkl and .pickle are pickled files
+- .pkl and .pickle are pickled files in pickles folder